 Find the Best Renter Insurance Enter your ZIP code below and be sure to click at least 2-3 companies to find the very best rate.
 Find the Best Renter Insurance Save money on home insurance with our simple comparison tool.

 Some renters may think that everything they have inside their apartments is insured under the landlord’s policy, but that only covers the building itself.
 What if your apartment gets burglarized?
 Or, worse yet, what if it suffers smoke damage in a fire?
+Many insurers offer renters insurance that is tailored to fit the specific needs of tenants, and because the average cost of renters insurance is only $180 a year, it is relatively low-cost compared to other types of insurance plans.

 Find the Best Renter Insurance